woctezuma/steam-player-level-percentiles/README.md

 a multiple of `104,857,6XY`, where `XY` are unknown digits.
 This is not super useful info.😅

+## Truncation

 > **Note**
 > Interestingly, the least common multiplier is a power of 2.

 $$
 1048576 = 1024^2 = 2^{20}
 $$

+This could indicate a truncation of the numbers in binary code, which would prevent the estimation of a total number of Steam players of the order $2^{28} - 2^{30}$, i.e. hundreds of millions.

 ## References